tankasaliharshita/Healthcare_Cost_Analysis_Data_Analytics/README.md

 **Various Phases in Analysis:**

-* Loading the data with appropriate libraries and Understanding the data
+* Loading the data with appropriate libraries and understanding the data
-* Data Cleaning and xplore data by using statistical methods and visualization
+* Data Cleaning and explore data by using statistical methods and visualization
 * To generate different prediction models and compare the model results to find the best model
 * Create Shiny App for the user with the best predictive model
 * Conclusion - Actionable Insights